SAP-samples/btp-terraform-samples/released/discovery_center/mission_4327/step1/README.md

     When prompted, type `yes` to confirm the resources' destruction.

-    > By cleaning up, you ensure that no unwanted charges are accumulated by your SAP BTP enterprise account:
+    > By cleaning up, you ensure that no unwanted charges are accumulated by your SAP BTP enterprise account.

-> You can remove the Terraform state file (`terraform.tfstate`) manually if needed.

 Please exercise caution when using this script, especially in production environments, and ensure you understand the resources that will be created or modified.